Get

 Dogs bark; that’s a fact.
 However, there may be times when your dog barks too much, so much so that it annoys your neighbors to the point where they complain.
 No one (at least, we hope not) wants to be that annoying neighbor who lets their dog bark incessantly.
 If your dog constantly barks, it’s time to nip it in the bud so you can be a good neighbor instead of the one the whole block despises.

 If you’re in this situation, read on to learn five things you can do when your neighbor complains about your barking dog.
-We recommend consulting your veterinarian for your dog’s safety before acting on any suggestions listed in this article.
+We recommend consulting a veterinarian for your dog’s safety before acting on any suggestions listed in this article.

 1. Listen to Your Neighbor’s Concerns and Apologize